-For each of the 5 class levels, three rankings will be established: national, regional and school.
+For each of the 4 class levels (leerjaar 1, 2, 3, and 4), three rankings will be established: national, regional and school.
 In the case of a tie among the 30 top students at the national level and the 5 top students at the regional level for each class, winners will be designated with priority given to the student who answered the most questions.
 If a tie subsists, students will be ranked from youngest to oldest.

 THE BIG CHALLENGE awards prizes to all students registered in the contest.
 Other categories of prizes are awarded according to the various rankings obtained by students:

-– Per student: whatever his or her ranking, each student receives a Big Challenge diploma along with a a poster of Anglophone cities or holiday destinations.
+– Per student: whatever his or her ranking, each student receives a Big Challenge diploma along with a a poster of London or New York.

 – The School Award: in each school, the top student in his or her level will receive a superb medal, The School Award, provided that one condition is met: the school must register a minimum of 100 students total, or there must be at least 20 students registered in the level.